 Teach them how to make ants on a log, peanut butter and jelly sandwiches, and even trail mix.
 These are all easy things that don’t take a ton of prep.
 Follow that up with macaroni and cheese and grilled cheese sandwiches (both really easy kid-friendly foods).
 Then graduate to baking and using things like the crockpot.

 Make sure to teach them all the safety precautions you can possibly think of when it comes to working in the kitchen.That means oven safety, fire safety, and their own safety.
 You should have a working smoke detector near your kitchen and a household sized fire extinguisher as well.

-Teach them they need to pay attention to sharp items and hot items.
-Injuries can quickly and easily happen in the kitchen and they can be pretty bad, from a full blown fire to a severed finger.
+Additionally, teach kids that they need to pay attention to sharp items and hot items.
+Injuries can quickly and easily happen in the kitchen and they can be pretty bad, from a full-blown fire to a severed finger.

 If you spend time in the kitchen with your children they’ll learn not to burn themselves on the oven and not to cut themselves when using a knife to slice vegetables.
 They’ll learn how to fend for themselves when you aren’t home and when it’s time for them to move out as adults.